Blackmavin/Blockchain-Revolutionizing-Space/README.md

 * Install[ MetaMask Extension Wallet](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn)

 # The Transformative Potential of Blockchain in Space Missions and Funding

-## A. Crowdfunding Goes Stellar
+## Crowdfunding Goes Stellar
    1. **Overcoming geographical barriers** --->
       Traditionally, space mission funding has been limited to a few geographically concentrated sources.
 With blockchain-powered crowdfunding platforms, the limitations of geographical boundaries are overcome.
 Space enthusiasts and supporters from around the globe can contribute to space missions, expanding the pool of potential funders and creating a more inclusive funding environment.